H.E.R.B.I.E.: Fictional character biography

 Other H.E.R.B.I.E. robots are eventually built throughout the years, serving general duties around the Baxter Building.
-In Marvel Knights Fantastic Four, H.E.R.B.I.E. has served as the guardian and companion for young Franklin Richards and his sister Valeria.
+In Marvel Knights Fantastic Four, H.E.R.B.I.E. has served as the guardian and companion for Franklin Richards and his sister Valeria.

 A mistake leaves the Fantastic Four lost in time and other heroes running the Baxter Building.
 The H.E.R.B.I.E. robots take on the costumes of Doctor Doom and demand respect.
 Otherwise they are peaceful.
 They later reject this clothing and go back to normal duties.
 Several of the robots take to watching interesting videos online in their downtime.

 The design of H.E.R.B.I.E. is displayed in the Smithsonian, near the Spider-Mobile.

 After Reed Richards and his wife vanish following the "Secret Wars" storyline, much of Reed's belongings are transferred over to the heroine known as Moon Girl.
 H.E.R.B.I.E. activates when Galactus shows up.
 H.E.R.B.I.E. declares he has been a Galactus sensing device all this time.
-It's also revealed that in the comic book continuity, Johnny Storm did not show up to a meeting with a cartoon company, therefore H.E.R.B.I.E. replaced him in a cartoon series based on the Fantastic Four.

-H.E.R.B.I.E. is among the former Fantastic Four members that were summoned to Mister Fantastic and Invisible Woman when they were threatened by the Griever at the End of All Things.
+H.E.R.B.I.E. is among the former Fantastic Four members who were summoned to Mister Fantastic and Invisible Woman when they were threatened by the Griever at the End of All Things.

-In the one-shot Incoming!, Valeria Von Doom removes H.E.R.B.I.E.'s inhibitor chip and language censor, allowing him to finally express to Mister Fantastic and Invisible Woman how much he hates them.
+In the one-shot Incoming!, Valeria Von Doom removes H.E.R.B.I.E.'s inhibitor chip, allowing him to express to Mister Fantastic and Invisible Woman how much he hates them.